cultureandempire/cultureandempire.github.io/cande.md

 Perhaps the reveal crept in slowly, when you noticed the lack of criminal investigation into the misconduct of the Bush-Cheney regime.
 We saw two wars of aggression, lies at the highest level, torture, rendition, destruction of official records, and illegal spying on US citizens, and these were just the visible crimes.
 Yet not one single investigation.
 As I said, when we see major crimes not properly investigated, that is evidence at least of complicity.

 Perhaps the reveal hit with a shock when you watched "Collateral Murder,"  [the video of US forces](http://en.wikipedia.org/wiki/July_12,_2007_Baghdad_airstrike) shooting civilians with 30mm ammunition from an Apache helicopter in Baghdad, leaked by Chelsea née Bradley Manning.
-Bullets over an inch thick will make a large hole in any Narrative.
+Bullets over an inch across will make a large hole in any Narrative.

 There are so many instances where the official story and the documented facts meet like strangers in the street, stare at each other in vague recognition, then shake their heads and go their separate ways.
 It's not just that there are a lot of lies.
 It's that there seems to be nothing *but* lies.

 If you come from a poorer country like Congo-Kinshasa where the extraction economy rules, or one of the many countries where Western-sponsored violence has been a fact of life for centuries, nothing I've said will be a surprise.
 You will have seen the real face of occupation since you were young, whether your parents were part of the elite, or not.

 Whenever the doubt started, it grew, and though you fought it, it kept growing until it filled all the space.
-We depend so much on the Narrative that its loss leaves us empty, despondent, weak, and hopeless.
+We depend so much on the Narrative that questioning it, or hearing others question it is a painful, consuming experience.
 Observer columnist and academic John Naughton [describes the emotion:](http://www.bbc.co.uk/news/uk-politics-24650841) thus, "The minute you get into the JFK stuff, and the minute you sniff at the 9/11 stuff, you begin to lose the will to live."

 Hopefully my tales of the Para-state and its Spider provides some backup, and a way to understand.
 The proper response to the loss of Narrative is not pessimism, it is optimism and exuberance.
 For only when we understand our past and our present, can we build our future.
 As long as we accept the Narrative, we are its thralls.